Fuseli, German Romantic

 In Italy, where conflict of interest has been replaced by fusion of interest, billionaire Berlusconi owns the three biggest private TV channels and as prime minister has virtual control over the three state channels.
 TV has become the modern day equivalent of bread and circuses or give the people what they want: a daily diet of football, games shows, chat shows and reality TV.
 Whether Italians actually have what they want is a moot point, what they definitely have is a dearth of choice, and quality.
 In fact what Juvenal wrote two thousand years ago in Satires is “The people that once bestowed commands, consulships, legions, and all else, now concerns itself no more, and longs eagerly for just two things – bread and circuses.”

-In Fuseli’s painting, and in my photograph, the nightmare without is a projection of the nightmare within.
+The nightmare is all around us.
 The powerful feed us sport and trash, but we are the supine audience – it is time to wake up, tune out, and turn off.

 Though this picture was done in 2007, the nightmare of Italian TV and its fusion with Berlusconi’s political and business interests has been going on for decades.
 Thankfully Berlusconi is now no longer prime minister and there is something of a wind of change blowing through Italy – but that might just be the cold wind of recession.